aoloe/js-game-cipher/README.md

 - two columns?
 - filter by language and by own
 - in edit mode, state that underline shows the words
+- in play mode do not get the plain sentence
 - does the share still work?
 - fine di linea  senza dividere le parole
 - capture the back button